 How to use Waterfall project management to improve your efficiency

-Project management isn’t just a skill for project managers, more and more positions are expected to implement these practices day to day.
+Project management isn’t just a skill for project managers; more and more positions are expected to implement these practices daily.
 However, there are many styles of project management to choose from, depending on the needs of the specific project.
 One common style is Waterfall project management.

-For example, think of a production line — one part needs to be completed before it can be attached to the next one.
-This method doesn’t only apply to a production line, however.
-Many tasks and processes follow a similar path and by applying these methods, you can easily get an unwieldy project under control.
+For example, think of a production line—one part needs to be completed before it can be attached to the next one.
+However, this method doesn’t only apply to a production line.

 Project kick-off